-In a more challenging and realistic scenario, the original audio signals were mixed with a nonstationary noise source in four independent trials.
+In a more challenging and realistic scenario, the original audio signals of DS1 are mixed with a nonstationary noise source in four independent trials.
 The noise source contains exclusively sounds of animals, vehicles, weather, or a mixture of these sounds.
 The balanced accuracy metrics reported by the methods using the four noise sources are shown in Figure~\ref{fig_7}.
-The performance of NRFAR decreased as the SNR decreased.
-However, the performance of BUFAR and JMFAR increased in general for SNR between 20~dB and 10~dB.
-In general, NRFAR outperformed BUFAR and JMFAR, particularly for SNR$~\geq15$~dB and for SNR$~\leq~0$~dB.
-NRFAR had a higher balanced accuracy than BUFAR in the 32 evaluated cases (p~<~0.05 in 25 cases).
-Additionally, NRFAR outperformed JMFAR for SNR$~\geq~20$~dB and SNR$~\leq~0$~dB (p~<~0.05 in 14 of 16 cases).
-The results of comparing NRFAR with JMFAR for SNR between 15~dB and 5~dB were not always statistically significant, although NRFAR presented higher performances than JMFAR in most cases (Figure~\ref{fig_7}).
-On the other hand, JMFAR presented higher average balanced accuracy than BUFAR for SNR$~\geq~0$~dB for the four noise sources, particularly for $10~\geq~$SNR$~\geq~0$~dB (with p~<~0.05 in 19 of 20 cases).
+The performance of NRFAR decreases as the SNR decreases.
+However, the performance of BUFAR and JMFAR increases in general for SNR between 20~dB and 10~dB.
+In general, NRFAR outperforms BUFAR and JMFAR, particularly for SNR$~\geq15$~dB and for SNR$~\leq~0$~dB.
+NRFAR has a higher balanced accuracy than BUFAR in the 32 evaluated cases (p~<~0.05 in 25 cases).
+Additionally, NRFAR outperforms JMFAR for SNR$~\geq~20$~dB and SNR$~\leq~0$~dB (p~<~0.05 in 14 of 16 cases).
+The results of comparing NRFAR with JMFAR for SNR between 15~dB and 5~dB are not always statistically significant, although NRFAR presents higher performances than JMFAR in most cases (Figure~\ref{fig_7}).
+On the other hand, JMFAR presents higher average balanced accuracy than BUFAR for SNR$~\geq~0$~dB for the four noise sources, particularly for $10~\geq~$SNR$~\geq~0$~dB (with p~<~0.05 in 19 of 20 cases).
 Reported statistical significance test values obtained in the experiments are available in~\ref{Appendix_B}.

 The previously reported results have been rearranged to provide a different interpretation.
 Figure~\ref{fig_8} shows the performance degradation of the NRFAR, JMFAR, and BUFAR methods for the different noise sources.
-In Fig~\ref{fig_8}.a, the average balanced accuracy of NRFAR ranged from [0.86~-~0.85] for SNR~=~20~dB to [0.44~-~0.33] for~-15~dB.
-NRFAR reached higher performance when Gaussian white noise was used.
-For a particular SNR value, NRFAR performed similarly between the noise sources representing more realistic acoustic pasture conditions.
+In Fig~\ref{fig_8}.a, the average balanced accuracy of NRFAR ranges from [0.86~-~0.85] for SNR~=~20~dB to [0.44~-~0.33] for~-15~dB.
+NRFAR reaches higher performance when Gaussian white noise is used.
+For a particular SNR value, NRFAR performs similarly between the noise sources representing more realistic acoustic pasture conditions.
 This is also true for JMFAR (Figure~\ref{fig_8}.b) but not for BUFAR (Figure~\ref{fig_8}.c).